 The targets will be met and achieved when the S.Hs construction is completed and fully operational.
 The target date for this output was March 2017, but looking at the current status of the project it will not be completed on the said the date and may need extension, since the new approach of assigning a considerable portion of the works to another partner, needs detailed assessment and review (financial and technical capacity of the local partner)

 Achievement of the target of waste reduction will be made when the S.Hs construction is completed.
 The target date for this output is 2017.
-During evaluation the capacity of waste water treatment plant increased from 40m3 to 150m3 in order to meet demand of slaughterhosue.
-Also fund is allocated for pre-fessibility study and design of bio-gas plant.
+During evaluation the capacity of waste water treatment plant increased from 40m3 to 150m3 in order to meet the demand of slaughterhouse.
+Also fund is allocated for pre-feasibility study and design of bio-gas plant.

 PMO has been established and is already functioning.

 Quarterly and Annual progress reports have been submitted regularly.

 Submission of project EMP delayed due to unavailability of the National Environmental Expert.
 Work resumed completing the report and the first draft was submitted to ADB in May 2013.
 The EMR and EMP have been sent for Oct 2014 to ADB and were accepted for disclosure.

 The Project Monitoring Plan was submitted to ADB in May 2013, and has been kept updated.